nooblag/nerdwiki/Vim.md

 * zt - put this line at the 't'op of the screen
 * zb - put this line at the 'b'ottom of the screen
 * zz - put this line at the middle of the screen

+* . - in command mode, this will repeat last command